Space Florida board picks Space Force Col. Long as next CEO

 The role has him overseeing $8.4 billion in assets and a $280 million annual budget and 11,000 military, civilian, and contractor personnel, according to the Space Force.

 “It’s great to have run one of the largest installations in the Space Force and in the Department of the Air Force overall, as well as one of the busiest spaceports that we have in the country right now,” Long said during his initial interviews with the Space Florida CEO search committee back in June.
+He reportedly retired from the military in July.

 He spent 23 years with the Air Force before transitioning to the Space Force.